 Municipal stakeholders working in transportation and urban planning currently lack important information to make a move or take decisions regarding the types of autonomous vehicles that will catch on, both in the medium and long term.
 For the municipal and regional stakeholders of politics, public administration, transportation, and the real estate industry, certainty is a crucial ingredient when it comes to planning.
 This is especially the case when adapting transportation infrastructures and planning housing, which involves a long-term approach, also taking regulations and funding into account.

 The experts from Steinbeis are planning a real-world laboratory called GreenCityLab in collaboration with their project partners.
-The idea is to try out highly automated and autonomous concepts in the fields of travel and logistics in an actual downtown area of a city.
+The idea is to try out highly automated and autonomous concepts in the fields of mobility and logistics in an actual downtown area of a city.
 Ideally, they will use the Schwanthalerhöhe district of Munich for the GreenCityLab.
 Roughly 30,000 people live in the area.

 What’s innovative about the approach with this experimental area is that before testing the highly automated and autonomous system as a finished solution, the experts conduct a participation and feedback program using virtual reality.
 This allows stakeholders’ explicit expectations of the future to be used as a basis for planning.
 The process makes it possible to ensure that product development and testing of the product in the GreenCityLab focuses more closely on key issues.
-It also makes estimating the market potential of innovative travel solutions much more specific, because a real-world laboratory is a test site and test market in one.
+It also makes estimating the market potential of innovative mobility solutions much more specific, because a real-world laboratory is a test site and test market in one.

 This gives municipal stakeholders a reliable foundation for assessing the nature and timing of any influences autonomous driving may have on the planning of parking lots, cycle tracks, crossroads, sidewalks, interchanges, etc., and this enables them to be better prepared.